Afganistan (Country) Russian, Polish, Slovak, Slovene, Croatian, Bulgarian, Finnish, Estonian, Icelandic, Greek, IndonesianForm of

 Somali, of uncertain meaning.
 The Somali people connect it to their mythical ancestor

 Samaale.
-Italian and British colonists applied the ethnic name to the Horn of Africa region in the 19th century.
-It became an independent country in 1960.
+Italian and British colonists applied the ethnic name to the Horn of

 Sudan (Country) English, Arabic, German, Swedish, Norwegian, Danish, Finnish, Italian, Russian, Ukrainian, Polish, Slovene, Serbian, Croatian, Bosnian, Bulgarian, Romanian, Turkish, Azerbaijani, Indonesian, Malay, Chinese, ThaiFrom Arabic

 "black", referring to the darker skin of the inhabitants.
-This is the name of a country in Africa.
-In Arabic it is properly written with the definite article:
+This is the name of a country in

-Tanzania (Country) Eastern African, Swahili, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Romanian, Greek, Armenian, Georgian, Indonesian, MalayFrom a combination of
+Tanzania (Country) Swahili, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Romanian, Greek, Armenian, Georgian, Indonesian, MalayFrom a combination of

 Tanganyika and

-Zanzibar, the names of the two countries that were united to create the eastern African country of Tanzania in 1964.
+Zanzibar, the names of the two countries that were united to create the East African country of Tanzania in 1964.

 東 (tō) meaning "east" and

 京 (kyō) meaning "capital city".
-This is the name of the capital of Japan.
+This is the name of the capital of

-Uganda (Country) English, Eastern African, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, MalayFrom
+Uganda (Country) English, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, MalayFrom

 Buganda, the name of a kingdom within Uganda, which means